Opening Time: 8:00 AM – 5:00 PM

 Successful Results

-Why You Should Ensure to Renew Your Green Card
+Why You Should Renew Your Green Card Before It Expires

-Your green card, also called a lawful permanent resident card, is a document that proves your legal status as an immigrant in the United States.
-It is valid for 10 years from issuance.
+Your green card, also called a Permanent Resident Card, is a document that proves your legal status as an immigrant in the United States.
+Most standard green cards are valid for 10 years from the date of issuance.

-With the ever-evolving immigration policies in the United States, making sure that your documents are always valid can make a big difference if you ever get in trouble.
-If you are a U.S. immigrant, make sure that you always have an immigration lawyer’s contact number.
+With the ever-evolving immigration policies in the United States, making sure that your documents are always valid can make a big difference if you ever need to prove your status quickly.
+If you are a U.S. immigrant, keep an immigration lawyer’s contact number available before a serious problem arises.

-Renew Green Card Guide - Step-by-Step Guide to Renew Your Green Card - Jorge Munoz Law Firm
+Renew Green Card Guide - The 4 Essential Steps to Renew Your Green Card Successfully - Jorge Munoz Law Firm

 How to Renew Your Green Card